-A Threatened Species Index for mammals in South Australia
+A Threatened Species Index for mammals in New South Wales

 Different taxonomic groups can be explored individually in the Threatened Species Index.
-And we can also look at trends produced for Australian states and territories.
-Here, we present a report from the national Threatened Mammal Index (TMX) on trends for threatened and near-threatened mammals for South Australia (Figure 1A).
-In its first iteration, this index incorporates data from 12 threatened and nearthreatened mammal taxa (Near Threatened, Vulnerable, Endangered or Critically Endangered under the EPBC Act and/or IUCN - see Table 1).
-We used information from the Australian Species Profile and Threats Database and the international IUCN Red List as of July 2019 to make a decision about the currently listed taxa.
+Here, we present a report from the national Threatened Mammal Index (TMX) on trends for threatened and near-threatened mammals for New South Wales (Figure 1A).
+In its first iteration, this index incorporates data from five threatened and near-threatened mammal taxa (Near Threatened, Vulnerable, Endangered or Critically Endangered under the EPBC Act and/or IUCN - see Table 1).
+We used information from the Australian Species Profile and Threats Database and the international IUCN Red List as of July 2019 to make a decision about the currently listed taxa (143 taxa, which counts both species and subspecies).